 Public Service chief executives are responsible to the Public Service Commissioner for:

-- ensuring their agency upholds the
+- ensuring their agency upholds the public service principles

 - preserving, protecting, and nurturing the spirit of service to the community that public service employees bring to their work.